gozu42/QuackStart/README.md

 # QuackStart

-how to get up and running with some clusterducks with least effort
+how to get up and running with some [clusterducks](https://github.com/Code-and-Response/ClusterDuck-Protocol) with least effort.

 ## PREREQs

+* any "esp32 with a lora chip" boards should do.
+* * check [platformio.ini](platformio.ini) for existing board definitions.

-* assumes you have some kind of nixoid buildhost.
+* assumes you have some kind of nixoid buildhost you know how to use.
 * used examples are fedora and raspi.
 * anything linux or mac should work, including linux-on-a-windows vms.